 Students may choose sociology for various reasons.
 Some are interested in making a career of teaching sociology or of doing social research.
 Others study sociology in preparation for careers in applied sociological settings or in social work.
 Still others seek in sociology a broader and deeper understanding of man and his works.
 With a view to unique interests of individuals, different combinations of courses are recommended to students.
-In separate brochures, required and recommended elective courses are outlined for two applied tracks: Applied Social Research and Corrections.
+In separate brochures, required and recommended elective courses are outlined for three applied tracks: Applied Social Research, Corrections and Social Work.
 Common to each of the tracks are required courses which provide the conceptual foundation and methodological tools of sociological analysis.

-Students in sociology must satisfy the core curriculum requirements of the University as given on page 26 of this bulletin.
-Transfer students who are sociology majors must complete at least 20 hours in sociology at Seattle University.
+Entering freshmen in sociology must satisfy the core curriculum requirements of the University as given on pages 26-28 of this bulletin.
+Transfer students who are sociology majors must complete at least 20 hours in sociology at Seattle University and meet the core curriculum requirements as outlined on pages 26-28 of this bulletin.